-- We can probably suppose that arima has negligible numerical error in evaluating the likelihood. - Likelihood evaluation is a linear algebra computation which should be numerically stable away from singularities. - Possibly, numerical problems could arise for models very close to reducibility (canceling AR and MA roots). - Numerical optimization is more problematic. - arima calls the general purpose optimization routine optim. - We know the likelihood surface can be multimodal and have nonlinear ridges; both these are consequences of the possibility of reducibility or near reducibility (AR and MA roots which almost cancel). - No optimization procedure is reliable for maximizing awkward, non-convex functions. - Evidence for imperfect maximization (assuming negligible likelihood evaluation error) can be found in the above AIC table.
+- We can probably suppose that arima() has negligible numerical error in evaluating the likelihood. - Likelihood evaluation is a linear algebra computation which should be numerically stable away from singularities. - Possibly, numerical problems could arise for models very close to reducibility (canceling AR and MA roots). - Numerical optimization is more problematic. - arima calls the general purpose optimization routine optim. - The likelihood surface can be multimodal and have nonlinear ridges, when AR and MA roots almost cancel. - No optimization procedure is reliable for maximizing awkward, non-convex functions. - Evidence for imperfect maximization (assuming negligible likelihood evaluation error) can be found in the AIC table, copied below.